-Victoria Bergeron serves as the assistant for the DeVos Institute’s programs and grants.
-Miss Bergeron has a background in the performing arts, having served as the Executive Assistant and the Young Trio/Young Composer Seminar Program Coordinator for the Lake Champlain Chamber Music Festival in Vermont.
+She has a background in the performing arts, and returns annually to serve as a Summer Festival Co-Manager for the Lake Champlain Chamber Music Festival in Vermont.
 She received her bachelor’s degree in Violin Performance from the University of Maryland, College Park.

 vabergeron (at) devosinstitute.net